Sand art and play: Sand raking and beach murals

-Other
+Moving sand art

-A sand glass is a display in which there are multiple colors of sand in water between two sheets of glass.
+Multiple colors of sand can be suspended in water between two sheets of glass.
 Unlike sand paintings, a sand glass is meant to be turned; the sand, traditionally in black and a light color, moves into new shapes with each turn.
-The term "sand glass" is a translation of the Portuguese phrase quadro de areia, literally "sand frame" or "sand picture".
 Unlike sand paintings, which are a traditional craft, these are found around the world in many colors and sizes.